 Let’s explore each of these measures in detail.

 Google’s review policies list reasons why reviews may be removed.
 Here are four of the most common.

 - Spam and fake content- Content should reflect genuine experiences and not be placed in an attempt to manipulate ratings.

 - Off-topic- Content should be related to the specific location being reviewed.

-- Conflict of interest- Business owners, employees, and employees of competing businesses cannot
+- Conflict of interest- company owners, employees, and employees of competing companies cannot.

 - Find your business listing on Google Maps.

 - Find the review you’d like to dispute.

 - Click the three vertical buttons on the right, then flag them as inappropriate.